matomo-org/developer-documentation/docs/generated/master/Piwik/RankingQuery.md

 #### Description

-Labels are the columns that are replaced with &quot;Others&quot; after the limit.
+Labels are the columns that are replaced with "Others" after the limit.

 #### Signature